manuelbassani/teched2025-XP264/README.md

   * Alternatively, you may use VSCode on your teched laptop terminal and other plugins you may be familiar with.

   * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
      - SAP Cloud Identity Services (SAP IAS),
      - SAP Cloud Logging,
      - SAP HANA Cloud,
      - ArgoCDaaS,
      - BTP Connectivity services,
      - S4/HANA On-premise (private cloud) with SAP Cloud Connector in the private network.

-  * All the SAP Kyma environments have been configured to the same template (via terraform automation).
+  * All of the SAP Kyma environments have been configured to the same template (via terraform automation).

   * Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application which follows BTP multitenancy paradigm.